 Why take a Pre-sessional course?

 One of the key benefits is that certain PSE courses can be used in lieu of an IELTS score.
-Students on our Heriot-Watt pre-sessional and our Strathclyde pre-sessional can both skip taking the IELTS and instead use the pre-sessional course grades to meet their university English requirements.
-Not all universities accept both pre-sessional courses though so our counsellors will make sure you are on the correct PSE course to match your future university.
+Students on our official UK University pre-sessional can skip taking the IELTS and instead use the pre-sessional course grades to meet their university English requirements.
+Not all universities accept our pre-sessional courses though so our counsellors will make sure you are on the correct PSE course to match your future university.

 Another important aspect of the PSE course is getting a head start on your university studies.
 There are many crucial academic skills that students need in order to succeed at their university, and these PSE courses cover them.
 This provides students with the best opportunity to succeed.

 Do you already have the IELTS score you need to get into your program?

 - If so, you can take either of the two courses we offer: Official UK University Pre-sessional or our BRIT UniPrep course.